FAQs

 Do chickens attract unwanted pests and animals?

-According to the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) poultry are often a prey species for foxes, skunks, raccoons, cats, dogs, and rats, so proper enclosures will be required.
+According to the Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) poultry are often a prey species for foxes, skunks, raccoons, cats, dogs, and rats, so proper enclosures will be required.
 Rodents may also be attracted to food and water.
 Proper animal care and maintenance of enclosures helps minimize unwanted pests.
 However, unmaintained chicken enclosures (ex.
 Coops and runs) can attract unwanted animals, including rodents.
 Consideration of regulations to help support proper animal health and welfare, enclosure, and property maintenance, as well as protection against pests and predators will form part of this project.

 Will anyone be able to keep chickens?